idevmou/IBM-Project-5064-1658747040/README.md

 ## Overview

 Nowadays, job search is a task commonly done on the Internet using job search engine sites like LinkedIn1,Indeed2, and others.
 Commonly, a job seeker has two ways to search a job using these sites: 1) doing a querybased on keywords related to the job vacancy that he/she is looking for, or 2) creating and/or updating aprofessional proﬁle containing data related to his/her education, professional experience, professional skills andother, and receive personalized job recommendations based on this data.
-Sites providing support to the formercase are more popular and have a simpler structure; however, their recommendations are less accurate than thoseof the sites using proﬁle data
+Sites providing support to the formercase are more popular and have a simpler structure; however, their recommendations are less accurate than thoseof the sites using proﬁle data.

 ## Proposal

-we describe our framework for job recommendation.
+We describe our framework for job recommendation.
 We narrow down the scope and focus onrecommendation of job vacancies for Information Technology (IT) professionals acting in the Brazilian market.The proposed framework, is composed by three stages: data collection, data preparation and recommendation.

 ## Team Memebers

 <ul>
-<li><b>Team Leader</b>: Mouli S<li>
+<li><b>Team Leader</b>: Mouli S</li>
-<li><b>Team Member</b>: Sundaravel T R<li>
+<li><b>Team Member</b>: Sundaravel T R</li>
-<li><b>Team Member</b>: Nethaji V<li>
+<li><b>Team Member</b>: Nethaji V</li>
-<li><b>Team Member</b>: Rubigasri S<li>
+<li><b>Team Member</b>: Rubigasri S</li>
-<li><b>Team Member</b>: Surya Kumar C<li>
+<li><b>Team Member</b>: Surya Kumar C</li>
 </ul>